gigascience/gigadb-website/docs/wasabidocs/policy-bucket.md

 }
 ```

 ### User policy
-This policy is attached to each user, which allows user to only access bucket `gigadb-cngb-backup` only, and developer is not allowed to delete bucket `gigadb-cngb-backup`.
+This policy is attached to Developers, which allows developers to access all buckets, but is not allowed to delete buckets `gigadb-datasets` and `test-gigadb-datasets`.

 Policy Name: AllowS3ReadWrite
 ```